NixOS/nix.dev/source/tutorials/quickstart-flakes.md

 See the [Nix documentation](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-flake.html#flake-inputs) for more options.

+## Outputs

 Each of the `inputs` is fetched, evaluated and passed to the `outputs` function as a set of attributes with the same name as the corresponding input.

-## Outputs

-We said above that `inputs` are passed to the `outputs`, so we need to list them as parameters.
+Therefore we need to list them as parameters.

 This example references the `import-cargo` dependency defined in the previous example.